 A Chief Financial Officer (CFO) is one of the highest-ranking executives in a company and reports directly to the Chief Executive Officer (CEO).
 The main role of a CFO is to manage a company’s finances, including profit and loss reporting, budget allocation, financial forecasting and financial risk management.

 A career as a stockbroker takes confidence and strong mathematical ability.
 Stockbrokers deal with all kinds of tasks in the financial world and serve as an adviser for clients and prospective clients.
-A licence and registration are required to work in this field from the Australian Securities and Investments Commission (ASIC).

 The top job title held by a Bond Business Alumni is director, closely followed by managing director, manager, owner and CEO.
 Among the top 10 employers are KPMG, PWC, EY, Deloitte, and the Big 4 Banks.
 Bond Business School degrees are highly regarded by industry and internationally recognised to help you land that job after graduation.

 Bond Business School is among less than 7% of the world’s 13,000 business programs to have earned accreditation from the Association to Advance Collegiate Schools of Business (AACSB) and less than 2% have earned European Foundation for Management Development's (EFMD) European Quality Improvement System (EQUIS) accreditation.
 Bond Business School is both AACSB and EQUIS accredited placing us in the top 2% of Business Schools in the world.